 Overview

-‘Winston Churchill was the greatest Englishman and one of the greatest human beings of the twentieth century, indeed of all time.’
+‘Winston Churchill was the greatest Englishman and one of the greatest human beings of the 20th century, indeed of all time.’
 So Max Hastings began Finest Years: Churchill as Warlord (2010).
 Roy Jenkins concluded his 2001 biography with the verdict that Churchill was ‘the greatest human being ever to occupy 10 Downing Street’.
-These are the views of first rate historians, not of hagiographers or eccentrics, and are shared by millions around the globe.
+These are the views of first rate historians, not of hagiographers or eccentrics.
+They are shared by millions around the globe.

 It has not always been thus.
 In 1932 a British delegation in Moscow was being questioned by Stalin about contemporary politics.
 ‘What about Churchill?’ he asked.
-‘Oh,’ replied Nancy Astor with a scornful little laugh, ‘he’s finished.’
-Detractors were legion for much of his political career, the years of his wartime premiership being no exception.
-A steady flow of revisionist historians have followed suit.
+‘Oh,’ replied Nancy Astor with a scornful little laugh, ‘he’s finished’.
+Detractors were legion for much of his political career, the earlier years of his wartime premiership being no exception.
+A steady flow of revisionist historians have followed suit, and recently his ethics and world view have come in for the sharpest criticism.

-This unique tour illuminates Churchill and his tumultuous times through visits to places which played a key role in his life.
+This unique tour illuminates Churchill and his tumultuous times through visits to places which formed a critical backdrop to his life.

 Day 1